23% of Native American families experience low food security, more than any other families in the U.S.

 Collaborating with our Material Services partners, PWNA provides essential supplies and seasonal services for Northern Plains and Southwest reservations, education and animal welfare.
 Yet, even while meeting immediate needs through the provision of goods and services, we are also having a long-term impact.

-This next chart shows the results of anonymous surveys sent to more than 1,000 Material Services partners, about half of whom responded.
+This next chart shows the results of anonymous surveys sent to our entire base of Material Services partners, about half of whom responded.
 Our partners clearly report PWNA has a positive impact on them and their ability to better serve their communities.

-PWNA’s long-term solutions support community-based initiatives led by our reservation partners and other local leaders who are working for sustainable gains in their communities, as well as partner development, capacity building and higher education.
+PWNA’s long-term solutions support initiatives that are led by our Native community partners and emerging leaders who are working for sustainable gains in their tribal communities, as well as partner development, capacity building and higher education.
 Even our newest service offerings are already yielding positive outcomes for partners, participants and communities on the reservations.

 This chart shows the volume of recent sustainability services and other Long-Term Solutions.